bloodykheeng/notes/nginx/deployment_larvel_nextjs_on_already_setup_server_guide.md

-# Deployment Guide for Laravel and Next.js on Nginx Server
+# Updating Code Deployment Guide for Laravel and Next.js on Nginx Server

 ## Server Access